dougwilson/nodejs-depd/Readme.md

 The deprecation warnings from this module also include the file and line information for the call into the module that the deprecated function was in.

+**NOTE** this library has a similar interface to the `debug` module, and this module uses the calling file to get the boundary for the call stacks, so you should always create a new `deprecate` object in each file and not within some central file.

 ### depd(namespace)